PlasmaHH/vdb/README.md

 they are loaded.
 Must be set before a vdb start and contains a comma separated list.

 The drawback however is that you will miss out new modules when updating, as they are not in the list.

+## Caveats

+Due to the somewhat incomplete nature of gdb events and scripting API we are forced to use gdb script command hooks for some of our functionality.
+Since they do not chain on their own, it might be that it interferes with other plugins, so either their hooks or our hooks do not work.
+This is especially true for the track module.

 # Modules
 ## prompt
 This module allows you to configure the prompt to display more information.